Q1. What is the definition of a UAS? Is it different from a drone?

 A. A UAS is an unmanned aircraft system.
 A drone and a UAS are the same for registration purposes.

 Q2.
-Does the FAA have the authority to require registration of UAS used by modelers and hobbyists?
+Does the FAA have the authority to require registration of UAS used by modelers and commercial users?

 A. Yes.
 By statute all aircraft are required to register.
-Congress has defined "aircraft" to include UAS, regardless of whether they are operated by modelers and hobbyists.
+Congress has defined "aircraft" to include sUAS.

 Q3.
 What is the penalty for failing to register?

-A. The FAA states that failure to register an aircraft may result in regulatory and criminal sanctions.
+A. The FAA states that failure to register an aircraft, when using it for commercial purposes, may result in regulatory and criminal sanctions.
 The FAA may assess civil penalties up to $27,500.
 Criminal penalties include fines of up to $250,000 and/or imprisonment for up to three years.

 Q4.
 Will an operator be required to have proof of registration while operating the UAS?

 A. Yes.
-You will be required to have your FAA registration certificate in your possession when operating your unmanned aircraft.
+If you are flying for commercial reasons, you will be required to have your FAA registration certificate in your possession when operating your unmanned aircraft.

 Q5.
 Why do I need to register?

-A. Federal law requires aircraft registration.
+A. Federal law requires aircraft registration for any aircraft being used for commercial purposes.
+The FAA suggests you also register your aircraft as a hobbyist.
 Registration helps the FAA ensure safety – for you, others on the ground, and manned aircraft.
 UAS pose new security and privacy challenges and must be traceable in the event of an incident.
 It will also help enable the return of your UAS should it be lost.

 Q6.
 Where can I find information about operating my UAS safely?